wp-plugins/credit-tracker/readme.txt

 * German - by Michail Preissnerov

 *NOTE:* Please [contribute](https://github.com/Labs64/credit-tracker/tree/master/languages "contribute your language") your language to the plugin to make it even more useful.

+= Legal & Law-Related Decisions =

+This is a collection of legal & law regulations and judicial decisions where Credit Tracker may be very useful in order to prevent financial damages for the publishers.

+* [Germany] Judicial Decision: Urteil des Amtsgerichts München vom 24.06.15, Aktenzeichen [142 C 11428/15](https://www.justiz.bayern.de/gericht/ag/m/presse/archiv/2015/04984/ "142 C 11428/15")